RA341/gouda/readme.md

 So I made this, key difference is that gouda is best used from within myanonamouse site, without leaving it.
 Hence, it is designed to work with the [extension](https://github.com/ra341/parmesan).

-A normal usage will look like,
+Normal usage would look like,

 * You tell the extension to download the media while you are browsing myanonamouse.

 * gouda then downloads the torrent file, sends it to the download client.

-* Gouda will continue to monitor download until,
+* gouda will continue to monitor downloads until,
+  * its complete
-  * its complete it then hardlinks it to the location you specify (think of hardlinking like moving the file without copying, so it exists in 2 locations at the same time)
+    *  then hardlinks to the location you specify (think of hardlinking like moving the file without copying, so it exists in 2 locations at the same time)
   * If the download fails or if it takes to long (default limit is 15 minutes, this can be changed), gouda stops monitoring and does nothing.

 * No need to manually go in and create the folders or mess with the download files!!.